The controlled SWAP test for determining quantum entanglement: Introduction

 Quantum entanglement is an essential resource for obtaining a quantum advantage in communications \cite{ekert, communication}, metrology \cite{metrology1, metrology}, imaging \cite{imaging1, imaging}, and computation \cite{computation1, computation2, computation}.
 Quantum teleportation \cite{ogteleport} uses pre-shared entanglement to transfer an unknown quantum state from one location to another using only classical channels.
 It provides a fundamental primitive for quantum information processing.
 Teleportation has been realised optically \cite{opticqudits, opticgate} and with ion traps, \cite{iongate} as approaches towards distributed quantum computation \cite{teleportation}.

-In general, the level of entanglement in a state determines its usefulness.
+In general, the amount of entanglement in a state determines its usefulness.
 For example, information can only be teleported perfectly by maximally entangled states \cite{werner}, which are necessarily pure.
 The current widely-used method for experimentally determining entanglement, quantum state tomography, does not scale well with an increasing number $n$ of qubits \cite{scalable}.
-Increased interest in entanglement of larger $n$-qubit states leads to interest in tests for entanglement that scale well as a function of $n$.
-This paper investigates an efficient method of detecting entanglement and a general method of obtaining the degree of entanglement of a multipartite pure state: the controlled SWAP test.
+This makes practical alternative tests of interest.
+In this paper, we investigate a method for detecting entanglement and quantifying the amount of entanglement in a multipartite pure state: the controlled SWAP test.